karim-aboelazm/Cpp_Programming_Language_Course/Cpp_Functions.md

 Depending upon the storage class of a variable, it can be divided into 4 major types:

-       Local variable : A variable defined inside a function (defined inside function body between braces) <br>
-       is called a local variable or automatic variable.Its scope is only limited to the function where  <br>
-       it is defined.
-In simple terms, local variable exists and can be accessed only inside a function. <br>
+       Local variable : A variable defined inside a function (defined inside function body between braces) is called a local variable or automatic variable.Its scope is only limited to the function where it is defined.
+In simple terms, local variable exists and can be accessed only inside a function.
   ```cpp
   #include <iostream>
 using namespace std;